-We have received glowing reports about the trail package program and are continuing the program in 2018.
-The "First Timers" package will be continued with a slight adjustment in the trails offered because of a rating change on one of the trails.
-The second package, "The Sophomore" will be continued with slight changes.
+The "First Timers" package will be increased to 2 times and continued with a slight adjustment in the trails offered because of a rating change on one of the trails.
+The second package, "The Sophomore" will be continued.
 In 2016, we added a "Junior Package," to continue our educational slant to the program.
-We don't envision a senior package, as we feel that after three years, you should be able to choose your own trails.
+We don't envision a senior package, as we feel that after three years, you should be able to choose your